The GIST's Guide to Football

 When one team’s quarterback throws the ball, but the other team catches it.
 Accidents happen even to the pros.

-When there’s an interception and the other team is able to run it all the way back to get a touchdown.
+When there’s an interception and the other team is able to run it all the way back to get a touchdown (and the six points).

-This is when a player tackles the quarterback before the quarterback is able to throw the ball.
-Normally, a member of th defensive line makes the tackle, as it’s their goal to block the pass, or get the QB.
-This is HUGE because it means the offensive team loses a lot of yards.
+This is when the defence tackles the quarterback before they’re able to throw the ball.
+This is HUGE because it often means the offensive team loses yards on the play.

-This one’s for all the marbles for the NFL (National Football League).
-After 16 games in the regular season, followed by three rounds of playoff games, it’s time for the Super Bowl.
-This is where the best team from the AFC squares off against the best team from the NFC to be named the Champion of the football world.
+The biggest football game of the year.
+This is where the best team from the AFC squares off against the best team from the NFC to be named the NFL champion.
 The Super Bowl is also known for the insanely overpriced commercials, the usually star-studded halftime show, eating until you faint, and drinking your pain away when your team loses.

 AFC & NFC:

-On our side of the border, the CFL (Canadian Football League) is playing for the Grey Cup.
+On our side of the border, the CFL (Canadian Football League) teams play for the Grey Cup.
 The best team in the East and the best team in the West go toe to toe to win the coveted trophy.
-Although the party is not as rowdy, the Grey Cup still has half-time entertainment, including the most recent Grey Cup halftime show being performed by the ever-young babe, Shania Twain.
-Impress me much.
+Although the party is not as rowdy, the Grey Cup still has halftime entertainment and an impressive turnout.

 Calling an audible: